rh-waterford-et/practice-mlops/docs/intro-and-lessons-learned.md

 ### Auto-Instrumentation

-Following similar approaches used in X like Opentelemetry, there is a possibility of attempting to allow lineage events we captured automatically.
+Following similar approaches used in projects like Opentelemetry, there is a possibility of capturing lineage events automatically.
 OTel ‘monkey patches’ well-known libraries for specific tasks (e.g. HTTP or SQL Clients), intercepting specific function calls and triggering logging events.
 We could follow a similar approach with OpenLineage subject to further investigation, with the obvious downside of a maintenance overhead in maintaining version compatibility with these libraries.

 ### SDK